opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/architecture/osgi/equinox.md

 It is an [open source project][Equinox-repo], part of the [Eclipse project][Eclipse].
 It provides a set of bundles, that implement various optional OSGi services.

-The openHAB bundles are deployed on an Equinox runtime.
+The _OpenSmartHouse_ bundles are deployed on an Equinox runtime.
 Knowledge about how to start the runtime and execute basic commands will help you to speedup the development process.

 ## Start Equinox Runtime from Eclipse